cveneziani/query-objects-example/README.md

 ## License

-This project is released under the GPL License.
+This project is released under the WTFPL License.